dzziyana/Parallel-Programming/Linearizability.md

 >  such that $G$ is equivalent to a [[Histories#sequential|legal, sequential]] History $S$ with
 >  $$\huge\rightarrow_G \subset \rightarrow_S$$

+Informally: Linearizability implies that there exists at least one valid execution order.

 > [!Note]
 > This directly implies [[Sequential Consistency]]
 >